-Name of Pariller Landing Real Property Ownership Name of Facility Location Ail Continued and Con Interest Aiken Surgery Center (8) Aiken, South Carolina Owned Auburn Regional Center for Cancer Care Auburn, Washington Leased Cancer Institute of Nevada (7) (9) Las Vegas, Nevada Owned Cancer Care Institute of Carolina Aiken, South Carolina Owned Cornerstone Regional Hospital (11) Edinburg, Texas Leased OJOS/Eye Surgery Specialists of Puerto Rico (7) Santurce, Puerto Rico Leased Northwest Texas Surgery Center (7) Amarillo, Texas Leased Palms Wellington ASC (11) Royal Palm Beach, Florida Leased Surgery Center at Wellington (8) West Palm Beach, Florida Leased Surgery Center of Midwest City (6) Midwest City, Oklahoma Leased Surgical Arts Surgery Center (7) Reno, Nevada Leased
+T Property Ownership Name of Facility Location Interest Cancer Institute of Nevada (6) (8) Las Vegas, Nevada Owned Cancer Care Institute of Carolina Aiken, South Carolina Owned Cornerstone Regional Hospital (9) Edinburg, Texas Leased OJOS/Eye Surgery Specialists of Puerto Rico (6) Santurce, Puerto Rico Leased Northwest Texas Surgery Center (6) Amarillo, Texas Leased Palms Westside Clinic ASC (9) Royal Palm Beach, Florida Leased Surgery Center at Wellington (7) West Palm Beach, Florida Leased Surgery Center of Midwest City (5) Midwest City, Oklahoma Leased Temecula Valley Day Surgery and Pain Therapy Center (7) Murrieta, California Leased

-- (1) Chalmette Medical Center, Virtue Street Pavilion, Methodist Hospital and Lakeland Medical Pavilion were severely damaged as a result of Hurricane Katrina during the third quarter of 2005 and remain closed and non-operational. - (2) Desert Springs Hospital, Summerlin Hospital Medical Center, Valley Hospital Medical Center, Spring Valley Hospital Medical Center and Centennial Hills Medical Center are owned by limited liability companies ("LLCs") in which we hold controlling, majority ownership interests of approximately 72%.
+- (1) Desert Springs Hospital, Summerlin Hospital Medical Center, Valley Hospital Medical Center, Spring Valley Hospital Medical Center and Centennial Hills Hospital Medical Center are owned by limited liability companies ("LLCs") in which we hold controlling, majority ownership interests of approximately 72%.
 The remaining minority ownership interests in these facilities are held by unaffiliated third-parties.
 All hospitals are managed by us.
-Centennial Hills Medical Center, a newly constructed facility, was completed and opened in January, 2008. - (3) We hold an 80% ownership interest in this facility through a general partnership interest in limited partnership.
-The remaining 20% ownership interest is held by an unaffiliated, third-party. - (4) Real property leased from the Trust. - (5) In October, 2007, the license for Edinburg Regional Medical Center, Edinburg Children's Hospital, McAllen Medical Center, McAllen Heart Hospital and South Texas Behavioral Health Center were consolidated under one license operating as the South Texas Health System. - (6) We own general and limited partnership interests in a limited partnership that owns and operates this center. - (7) We own a majority interest in a LLC that owns and operates this center. - (8) We own a minority interest in a LLC that owns and operates this center.
+Centennial Hills Hospital Medical Center, a newly constructed facility, was completed and opened in January, 2008. - (2) We hold an 80% ownership interest in this facility through a general partnership interest in limited partnership.
+The remaining 20% ownership interest is held by an unaffiliated, third-party. - (3) Real property leased from the Trust. - (4) In October, 2007, the license for Edinburg Regional Medical Center, Edinburg Children's Hospital, McAllen Medical Center, McAllen Heart Hospital and South Texas Behavioral Health Center were consolidated under one license operating as the South Texas Health System. - (5) We own general and limited partnership interests in a limited partnership that owns and operates this center. - (6) We own a majority interest in a LLC that owns and operates this center. - (7) We own minority interests in LLCs that own and operate these centers which are managed by unaffiliated third-parties. - (8) Real property is owned by a limited partnership or LLC that is majority owned by us. - (9) We own non-controlling ownership interests of approximately 50% in the entities that operate these facilities. - (10) New acute-care facility currently under construction and scheduled to be completed and opened by early 2010.